Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

     git clone  https://github.com/Xiangyu-Hu/SPHinXsys_install_vcpkg_windows

-To the pre-compiled package, simply extract the two-volume zip file into the directory where the SPHinXsys root directory will be also located, then follow the rest steps to continue.
+To use the pre-compiled package, simply extract the two-volume zip file into the directory where the SPHinXsys root directory will be also located, then follow the rest steps to continue.

 Building SPHinXsys with Visual Studio